 I hadn’t been to a “pull” since high school, and I’d never been to The Buck.
 (They’re going to take my central PA license away, right?!)

 Even better, they decided to make “gravel angels” – yep, you read that right.
 Like snow angels.
 In the gravel.
-Glad I didn’t let Sarah wear her new hoodie.
+Glad I didn’t let Ashar wear her new hoodie.

 They raced several classes of vehicles – from modified “regular” farm tractors, to super-modified tractors with three or four engines, to 2-wheel-drive vehicles, to 4-wheel-drive trucks.
 Our favorites were the “regular” tractor class, which came first, and they were also the easiest to get good pictures of (less speed!)